thesinghsec/Active-Directory--Home-Lab-/Lab_Setup/WorkstationSetup.md

 ![img_36.png](Images/img_36.png)

--  Access the "Shared" folder among the three available folders.
+-  Using the "DC01" IP, Access the "Shared" folder among the three available folders.
 This folder typically contains resources or objects that are shared within the network or domain.

 ![img_37.png](Images/img_37.png)